XTxiatong/PaperArxiv/Uncertainty Quantification.md

 # Awesome Uncertainty Quantification
-Estimating the uncertainty of deep learning models has gained exponential interest recent years, mainly due to the safty concerns for real applications.
+Estimating the uncertainty of deep learning models has gained exponential interest in recent years, mainly due to the safety concerns for real applications.
-In this Arxiv, latest literature from NIPS, ICML, ICLR, etc will be covered (on-updating). some papers may be included multiple times if they cover across topics.
+In this Arxiv, the latest literature from NIPS, ICML, ICLR, etc will be covered (on-updating). some papers may be included multiple times if they cover across topics.

-## Survey adn tutorials:
+## Survey and tutorials:
-- [[Information Fusion 2021] A review of uncertainty quantification in deep learning: Techniques, applications and challenges](https://www.sciencedirect.com/science/article/pii/S1566253521001081)
+- [[Information Fusion 2021] A review of uncertainty quantification in deep learning: Techniques, applications, and challenges](https://www.sciencedirect.com/science/article/pii/S1566253521001081)
 ![image](https://user-images.githubusercontent.com/26398708/143864354-de4a2e38-fc8a-4095-9056-52f0e74ca710.png)
 - [[arXiv2020] A Survey of Uncertainty in Deep Neural Networks](https://arxiv.org/abs/2107.03342)
 ![image](https://user-images.githubusercontent.com/26398708/143865096-85099b9f-723c-4fb0-bba7-b679bb5f107b.png)